 Carbon dioxide and methane are so-called Essential Climate Variables (ECVs) and the need to monitor them has been clearly identified including the definition of key requirements (e.g., GCOS-154, GCOS-200).
-In recent years several satellite-derived ECV data products, including $CO_2$ and $CH_4$ (e.g., Buchwitz et al., 2013a, 2016, 2017), have been generated in particular in the framework of the Climate Change Initiative (CCI) of ESA (e.g., Hollmann et al., 2013).
+In recent years several satellite-derived ECV data products, including CO2 and CH4 (e.g., Buchwitz et al., 2013a, 2016, 2017), have been generated in particular in the framework of the Climate Change Initiative (CCI) of ESA (e.g., Hollmann et al., 2013).

-Previous versions of these satellite-derived CO2 and CH4 data products have been used for a number of (primarily scientific) applications, e.g.,
+Previous versions of these satellite-derived CO_2 and CH_4 data products have been used for several (primarily scientific) applications, e.g.,